readmeio/metrics-sdks/docs/aws-webhook.md

 ```
 <!-- prettier-ignore-end -->

-### Copy the code sample to your project
+### Copy the Code Sample to Your Project

 The code sample is a self-contained Lambda function which should live in its own file in your codebase.

 > ❗
 >
 > The code sample contains a constant called `README_SECRET` which is the signing secret for your ReadMe project.
 We recommend storing the secret in AWS Secrets Manager and loading it at runtime, as opposed to leaving this directly in the source code.
-If you're not able to use AWS Secrets Manager, you could also move it to an environment variable in your project.
+If you're not able to use AWS Secrets Manager, you can also move it to an environment variable in your project.

 > 🚧
 >
 > If you've chosen to provision keys for new users, the code sample will include a second constant, `DEFAULT_USAGE_PLAN_ID`.
 This usage plan will be attached to all new API tokens created by this webhook.
 You'll need to replace this with a valid usage plan ID in your API Gateway configuration, which you can find from the [API Gateway console](https://console.aws.amazon.com/apigateway/home#/usage-plans).
 If you want to change this behavior, you'll need to customize the code in the webhook.
 This ID does not need to be secret, so it's safe to leave in the source code file.

-### Configure an API Gateway endpoint for the webhook
+### Configure an API Gateway Endpoint for the Webhook

 The exact steps to configure this Lambda function depend on the framework you're using to manage your API Gateway service: